girder/slicer_package_manager/docs/python_client.rst

     *The API-KEY is given as an exemple, follow the documentation on* api-key_ *to create one.*

-Then you can start using the API that allow you to easily create applications, manage release, upload and download extension, see :doc:`web_python_client.shell` documentation for more details.
+Then you can start using the API that allow you to easily create applications, manage release, upload and download extension, see :doc:`python_client_commands` documentation for more details.

 .. _api-key: http://girder.readthedocs.io/en/latest/user-guide.html#api-keys
 .. _documentation: http://girder.readthedocs.io/en/latest/user-guide.html#api-keys